-- in digital mode, sending a reset trigger resets the envelope to the very start of the attack phase.
+- in digital mode, sending a reset trigger resets the envelope to very start of attack phase.
 Frequency is held constant when changing shape in this mode.

-- AR or Attack Release in analog mode will only charge as long as the trigger/gate input is high, it starts discharging from the point it reached (in the modeling mathematics)
+- AR or Attack Release in analog mode will only charge as long as trigger/gate input is high, it starts discharging from point it reached (in the modeling mathematics)

 AR in analog or digital mode will hold high after reaching end of attack phase until input trigger/gate goes low

-- Envelope shape is selectable between logarithm, through linear to exponential.
-The waveform morphs between these states.
+- Envelope shape is selectable between logarithm, these line to exponential.
+Their waveform morphs between these states.
 And offset CV is included to modulate these settings.

 - Fall shape mode is selected in sets of 2; the fall waveform either matches the rise, or is the opposite of rise.

-- Output 8 can be changed to be the max level of Output 6, Output 7 and Output 8.
+- Output 8 can changed the max level of Output 6, Output 7 and Output 8.

 - QUAD MODE: 4 AD/AR lanes + 1 Quadrature set OR 2 Quadrature sets: